 How Plants Are Affected by Fungi

 Fungi thrive on the energy from the plants on which they live.
-As the fungi grows, the plant withers.
+As the fungus grows, the plant withers.
 Plant fungus can quickly damage and even kill plants.
 Different types of fungi have a variety of appearances that include wilting, scabs, moldy coatings, blotches, or rotted plant tissue.
 Some come through the air via spores and attach onto the plant's leaves.
 Other types live in the soil and can enter a plant through the roots.
 Root-based fungi can kill the roots or block the water-conducting cells, causing the plant to wilt and eventually die.